Lam Research (LRCX) Q4 2017 Results - Earnings Call Transcript

 Patrick Ho - Stifel, Nicolaus & Co., Inc.

 Thank you very much.
-Martin, first in terms of the capital in density trend (45:23) particularly for etch and deposition where we've seen growth in the percentage of the spend of those two areas, given some of the continued changing dynamics of the industry, do you see both of them continuing to increase maybe at a more moderate level, or does it assume flattened out particularly if EUV comes into play?
+Martin, first in terms of the capital intensity trend particularly for etch and deposition where we've seen growth in the percentage of the spend of those two areas, given some of the continued changing dynamics of the industry, do you see both of them continuing to increase maybe at a more moderate level, or does it assume flattened out particularly if EUV comes into play?

 Martin Brian Anstice - Lam Research Corp.